VimsRocz/IMU/README.md

 - Logging: Consider adding the `rich` console handler for colorful status messages.
 - Documentation: Generate API docs with Sphinx or MkDocs as desired.
 - CI: See `.github/workflows/python-ci.yml` for the Python workflow.
-- Debugging: If the MATLAB pipeline drifts, see `docs/DebuggingDrift.md`.
 - Security: See `docs/disable-default-codeql.md`.

 ### Appendix: Advanced Topics

-See `docs/AdvancedTopics.md` for GitHub Codespaces instructions and MATLAB usage.

 ### Documentation